Alcohol and drug-related crashes are 100 percent preventable.

 - Prevent tragedies by driving sober.
 Always drive sober and alert.

 - Never ride with a driver who has been drinking.

-- Always plan for a designated driver or an alternative to driving if you plan to drink.
+- Plan for a designated driver or an alternative to driving if you plan to drink.

-- When you see an impaired driver, call 9-1-1 to report it.
+- When you see an impaired driver, always call 9-1-1 and report it.